GEMDevEng/NovaCore/DEPLOYMENT_INSTRUCTIONS.md

 ### 2.1 Go to Dashboard
 ```
-After signing in, you'll see the Railway dashboard
+After signing in, you'll see the Vercel dashboard
-Click "New Project" button
+Click "Add New..." → "Project"
 ```

 ### 2.2 Select Deployment Method
 ```
-Click "Deploy from GitHub repo"
+Click "Import Git Repository"
 ```

 ### 2.3 Search for Repository